-Create a sensory calm down bag and bring it along.
+Elizabeth suggested creating a sensory calm down bag and bring it along.
 If there are items that help to soothe your child when they are overwhelmed then place them into your calm down bag and bring them along just in case.
-Some examples of items you can bring along include; noise cancelling headphones, pressure vest, squishy/fidget toy, chewy tube, Ipod and headphones with calming music or even a rice pouch that has been infused with essential oils.
+Some examples of items you can bring along include; noise-canceling headphones, pressure vest, squishy/fidget toy, chewy tube, iPod and headphones with calming music or even a rice pouch that has been infused with essential oils.

 Jennifer from Jennifer A Janes says “We’re dealing with holiday sensory meltdowns again.
 They’ve been particularly bad this year, and we’ve found one thing that works better than any other: we’re going back to the beginning.
 The brushing, joint compressions, plenty of time for sensory play and activities she finds relaxing, providing deep pressure with a weighted blanket or other means, and all the other things we used to do when she first began therapy and we first realized that SPD is why some of the meltdowns were occurring—we’re doing them all again and always giving her the option of having a timeout during any gatherings where she can be calm and quiet, away from the bustle of the event.
-That’s what we’re doing this year, and after only a week of really being diligent, it’s working.
+That’s what we’re doing this year, and after only a week of really being diligent, it’s working.”

 Tip #3 – Pre-Activity Preparation

-Our 9-year old struggles with sensory issues and we’ve learned a lot as we try to successfully navigate through the holidays as a family.
+Rebekah says: “Our 9-year old struggles with sensory issues and we’ve learned a lot as we try to successfully navigate through the holidays as a family.
 What has worked best for us is pre-activity preparation.
 We work to find out as much as we can about any activity we choose to participate in, to prepare him ahead of time.
 For example, we might look up a Christmas light display online, read about it, and watch any clips they show online.
-We also drive by places several days before we plan to visit, so that it’s not a “brand new” outing for him.
+We also drive by places several days before we plan to visit so that it’s not a “brand new” outing for him.
 If we have time, we’ll stop and walk around to explore for a bit (look for lights or sounds that may trigger him).
-When it’s time for the whole family to participate, he feels as though he’s already had some success at that location or activity, and that helps keep him feeling calm, and less likely to have a sensory meltdown.
+When it’s time for the whole family to participate, he feels as though he’s already had some success at that location or activity, and that helps keep him feeling calm and less likely to have a sensory meltdown.”

-Tip #4 – Plan Ahead and Stick to Routine from Sharla at The Chaos And The Clutter.
+Tip #4 – Plan Ahead and Stick to Routine

-Four of our seven kids have SPD (sensory processing disorder) and the holidays can be a challenge.
+Sharla from The Chaos And The Clutter Says: “Four of our seven kids have SPD (sensory processing disorder) and the holidays can be a challenge.
 Over the years, we've figured out that a few small adjustments can make things run much more smoothly.
 A lot of the things that we do to get through the holidays with our kids who suffer from anxiety also apply to kids with sensory issues.
-Taking sensory balls, playdough, a favourite stuffed animal, or weighted blanket with you when you go out to holiday parties or family gatherings can be very helpful.
+Taking sensory balls, playdough, a favorite stuffed animal, or weighted blanket with you when you go out to holiday parties or family gatherings can be very helpful.
 Take time before going out to talk about some of the sensory challenges (loud noise, bright or blinking lights, having to sit still, etc.) that may be present and brainstorm coping strategies together.
 I also advise sticking as closely to routine as possible.
-It is possible for both you and your child to enjoy the holidays!
+It is possible for both you and your child to enjoy the holidays!”

-Tip 5 – Find a Quiet Room While Out and About
+Tip #5 – Find a Quiet Room While Out and About

-If you know you are going to be at a friend or family members house for a holiday party or while over night, ask that person or hostess ahead of time if there is a room that your child could use as a quiet room.
+If you know you are going to be at a friend or family members house for a holiday party or while overnight, ask that person or hostess ahead of time if there is a room that your child could use as a quiet room.
 Talk to your child ahead of time and let them know that if they start to feel anxious or to get overwhelmed by a noise, sight, or smell etc that they can retreat to this room to gain their composer or to relax.
-You will also, of course be keeping an eye out for signs of sensory overload and also take them to this room if they seem to be escalating.
+You will also, of course, be keeping an eye out for signs of sensory overload and also take them to this room if they seem to be escalating.
 It will take them out of the stressful situation and hopefully provide a safe and calming environment for them, while still allowing your family to take part in the holiday festivities.

 I hope you are able to find some peace and quiet this holiday season.